-No. Procedure Time to complete Cost to complete 1 Check name for uniqueness at PACRA The name clearance is done at Patent And Companies Registration Office (PARCO) 2 days ZMK 10,000 2 Open a bank account .
-1 day no charge 3 Register the company at PACRA The registrar is located at the PACRO.
-PACRO is a stand alone office with a customer service center designed in a process chain platform, where applicant goes through various steps (check name, fill out form 2,5,55, and pay fees). at the end of the process, the applicant obtains a certificate of incorporation and a certificate of commencement of business.
-All fees (shown below) are payable to PACRO.
-Registration Fee: 2.5% of nominal company capital Sealing Fee: ZMK 10,000 Certificate of incorporation: ZMK 30,000 Certificate of share capital: ZMK 30,000 Certificate of minimum capital: ZMK 30,000 Companies Form 5, Directors and secretary consent to act: ZMK 10,000 Companies Form 11, Declaration of compliance: ZMK 10,000 3 days see comments 4 Register with the local Zambia Revenue Authority (ZRA) office, direct tax division to obtain a corporate tax number 1 day no charge
+No. Procedure Time to complete Cost to complete 1 Check name for uniqueness at PACRA The name clearance is done at the Patent And Companies Registration Agency (PACRA).
+Recently, the online name search was also introduced on the website of PACRA.
+Procedure can be done online Less than one day (online procedure) ZMK 10 2 Open a bank account 1 day no charge 3 Register the company at PACRA The registrar is located at the PACRA.
+PACRA is a stand-alone office with a customer service center designed in a process chain platform, where the applicant goes through various steps: check name, submit the completed Form 2: Application for Incorporation, Form 5: Declaration of Consent to act as a Director or Secretary, Form 11: Declaration of compliance, receive a case number to track the application status, and pay the fees at the cashier.
+At the end of the process, the applicant returns to PACRA to obtain the certificate of incorporation and the certificate of share capital.
+The fees payable to PACRA are as follows: - Registration Fee: 2.5% of nominal capital - Sealing Fee: ZMK 10 - Certificate of incorporation: ZMK 30 - Certificate of share capital: ZMK 30 3 days see comments

+No. Procedure Time to complete Cost to complete Certificate of minimum capital: ZMK 30 Companies Form 5: ZMK 10 Companies Form 11: ZMK 10 4 Register with the local Zambia Revenue Authority (ZRA) office, direct tax division to obtain a corporate tax number The corporate tax number is obtained from the Zambia Revenue Authority (ZRA).
+1 day no charge 5 Register with National Pension Scheme Authority for Social Security In order to register with the National Pension Scheme Authority, the Employer must file an Employer registration form and attach a copy of the company's certificate of incorporation.
+The Employees must complete a membership registration form and attach copies of their National Registration Cards.
+1 day no charge